 Consider bringing a mortgage broker to assist with your search.
 They charge a small fee for their services but they’re able to find lenders in their network who can assist with your home loan needs.
 They are normally able to find lenders that want to work with you rather than you having to apply with multiple lenders yourself.

 Unless you qualify for a down payment grant, you will need to put cash on the table to secure a mortgage.
 The lender will have communicated the percentage of the purchase price that you will have to fork over, but that’s not the only amount you have to worry about.

 You must also have additional funds for closing costs and prepaid expenses like taxes because sellers typically do not cover these expenses.
 Some lenders also require three to six months of reserves in the amount of the mortgage payment, though this amount could be higher if your credit score is very low.

 Your Mortgage Starts with Your Credit Score

-Once you are in the suitable credit range for your lender, your hard work will finally pay off and you will be able to secure your mortgage loan.
-Remember to ask any questions you have to your lender, broker or real estate agent throughout the process, that’s what they are there for!
+Once you are in the suitable credit range for your lender, your hard work will finally pay off because you’ll be able to secure a mortgage loan.
+Remember to ask your lender, broker, or real estate agent about any questions you have throughout the process.
+That’s what they’re there for!